Optimization using MATLAB

 end

-Another way to check with the help of fmincon is discussed here
+Another way to check is with the help of fmincon as discussed here

 Converting symbolically computed Gradient/Hessian to a MATLAB function

-In the final step, do you know that one need not always derive analytical expressions with MATLAB?
-MATLAB has a feature to convert the symbolically computed gradient and Hessian to function, which you can use directly in your code.
-This process ensures no error creep when we type those (gradient and Hessian) expressions.
-However, one should define function correctly without mistakes.
+In the final step, it’s worth noting that one doesn’t always need to derive analytical expressions manually using MATLAB.
+MATLAB offers a feature to convert symbolically computed gradients and Hessians into functions, which can be directly utilized in your code.
+This process helps prevent errors from creeping in when typing out these expressions manually.
+However, it’s essential to define the function correctly without mistakes.

 clc;